flintlib/arb/doc/source/overview.rst

 naively using high-level FLINT types.
 The speed at low precision is far from optimal, and the memory management can sometimes be wasteful.
 The internals will be rewritten in the future to fix the inefficiencies, which eventually should make Arb ball arithmetic about as fast as mpz or mpfr arithmetic at any precision.

-**Warning**: as this is an early version, any part of the interface is subject to change!
-Also be aware that there are known and unknown bugs.